shanesoh/stackx-securing-microservices/slides.md

       - DEBUG_LEVEL=info
       - SERVICE_NAME=app  # should match name of underlying service
       - SERVICE_PORT=80

-  app:
-    image: kennethreitz/httpbin:latest
 ...
 ```

+* httpbin as a mock service
 * Built Envoy image does environment variable substitution for `envoy.yaml`
     * To simplify adoption as Envoy config can be rather complex
-* httpbin as a mock service

 ---